John Anderson (singer)

-John David Anderson (born December 13, 1954) is an American country music singer and songwriter with a successful career that has lasted more than 40 years.
+John David Anderson (born December 13, 1954) is an American country singer.
 Starting in 1977 with the release of his first single, "I've Got a Feelin' (Somebody's Been Stealin')", Anderson has charted more than 40 singles on the Billboard country music charts, including five number ones: "Wild and Blue", "Swingin'", "Black Sheep", "Straight Tequila Night", and "Money in the Bank".
 He has also recorded 22 studio albums on several labels.
-His latest album, Years, was released on April 10, 2020, on the Easy Eye Sound label and was produced by Nashville veteran producer David Ferguson and Dan Auerbach of The Black Keys.
+His latest album, Years, was released on April 10, 2020, on the Easy Eye Sound label and was produced by Nashville veteran producer David Ferguson and Dan Auerbach of the Black Keys.

 Anderson was inducted to the Nashville Songwriters Hall of Fame on October 5, 2014.
+He was elected into the Country Music Hall of Fame 10 years later.

 Early career

-Raised in Apopka, Florida, Anderson's first musical influences were not country artists, but rock and roll musicians such as Jimi Hendrix and The Rolling Stones.
+Raised in Apopka, Florida, Anderson's first musical influences were not country artists, but rock and roll musicians such as Jimi Hendrix and the Rolling Stones.
 He played in a rock band until the age of 15, when he discovered the music of George Jones and Merle Haggard and turned to country music.
 Anderson moved to Nashville, Tennessee, in 1971, arriving unannounced at his sister's home, and took on odd jobs during the day – including one as a roofer at the Grand Ole Opry House – while playing in clubs during the evenings.